demurphy16/hash-tables/README.md

 ### Other Applications:

-1. Caching - refers to storing the result of an operation so that future request return faster.
+1. Cacheing - refers to storing the result of an operation so that future request return faster.

   - Imagine a database or a server that handles a lot of requests at the same time, the more it handles, the slower it becomes.
 The cache works as a hash table.
 If we need to access data, the browser can pull it from the cache instead of the original server because it has stored the user’s activity.
 It first checks the cache, and if the requested data is found, it's called a **cache hit**.
 If the requested data isn't found in the cache -- a situation known as a **cache miss** -- the browser makes the request and saves the data into the cache for future use.